eosull/Portfolio-Project-3/README.md

 ### Code Testing
-Pylint and Flake8 were useful in the development of this game as they continuously tested for errors in styling, indentation and syntax.
-They provided clear error messages and Python [reference guide](https://docs.python.org/3/reference/) and sites like
+Pylint and Flake8 were useful in the development of this game as they continuously tested for errors in styling, indentation and syntax within the GitPod workspace.
+These errors that occured were fixed as soon as possible, evidence of these being adressed can be seen in commits that use the 'fix' and 'refactor' type.
-[Stack Overflow](https://stackoverflow.com/) were useful in resolving these errors.

-The Code Institute Slack channels focused on Python and Portfolio Project 3 were also a useful resource for resolving issues faced.

 ### Issues Faced During Development
+- Some examples of issues faced in development:
   - Rich library was not added automatically to requirements.txt file using pip freeze terminal command.
 This caused the module not to be found on Heroku when deployed.
 This was resolved by adding the rich dependancy into the requirements file manually.
   - The size of the terminal window deployed on Heroku was something that had to be considered when designing the final output of the game.
 In order to fit the two boards into the window whitespace and unnecessary text had to be removed so the user can see both boards, scores and input guess without having to navigate up.
   - Name input validation could be passed by just pressing 'Enter' key and not submitting data.
 Fixed this by adding validation check to make sure at least 1 character was inputted.

 ![Name input error](assets/readme-images/name-validation-error-screenshot.png)